-The Bachelor of Dietetics program is an accredited program through the Dietitians Association of Australia (DAA).
+The Bachelor of Dietetics program is an accredited program through the Dietitians Australia (DA).
 As such students must meet the minimum accreditation requirements of 100 days of placement.
 This occurs in the fourth year of the program, where students get hands-on experience in a variety of fields.
 The placement structure occurs across the following dietetic settings:

 Students will utilise the knowledge gained in the previous three (3) years of the program and apply it to real life settings.
 This experience prepares students for the workplace by developing a range of essential skills sought by employers.
 Students will be placed across a range of health settings such as Queensland teaching hospitals, community health centres, aged care, private practice, and government and non-government organisations.

 In addition, Public Health Nutrition placements may include placement within the university setting.
 Placements are undertaken on a full-time basis and students will work a normal working day consistent with the placement organisation's requirements.
 Placements are coordinated on a state-wide basis and, therefore, students should be prepared to undertake placements outside the local geographical area.

 Travel, accommodation and other expenses incurred travelling to and from the placement are the responsibility of the student.
 Student’s undertaking a rural placement with Queensland Health may be eligible for rural and remote scholarships.
 Occasionally, placements will require students to work outside normal business hours, however, this information will be provided to students prior to commencing the placement.